Global Coach Training & Change Management

 What does this course cover?

-This programme takes a workplace-friendly approach to coaching supervision, providing an introduction to current coaching supervision models, the GROW-Supervision framework for supervision sessions, plus tools for one-to-one and group supervision, including Permission Protocol, the Balance of Assumptions, and Somatic Coaching.
+This programme takes a workplace-friendly approach to coaching supervision, providing an introduction to current coaching supervision models, the GROW-Supervision framework for supervision sessions, plus tools for one-to-one and group supervision, including Permission Protocol, the Balance of Assumptions, Clean Lanaguage, and Somatic Coaching.

 A key element of this course is its focus on reflection and discovery on who you are and how you are being as a coach, and how to enable your supervisees to uncover similar insights.